-A total of 21 patients were excluded from the study: 13 patients due to preoperative urinary tract infection that required antibiotic treatment, four patients due to a recorded primary tumor originating outside the bladder affecting the urothelium, two patients underwent radical cystectomy due to a non-malignant disease (vesica contracta and neurogenic bladder) and two patients due to incomplete documentation.
+A total of 21 patients were excluded from the study: 13 patients due to preoperative urinary tract infection (UTI) that required antibiotic treatment, four patients due to a recorded primary tumor originating outside the bladder affecting the urothelium, two patients who underwent radical cystectomy due to a nonmalignant disease (vesica contracta and neurogenic bladder), and two patients due to incomplete documentation.

 All male patients underwent a radical cystectomy.
-Female patients underwent anterior pelvic exenteration including regional extended lymphadenectomy, with aiming for a complete oncological local eradication of the disease.
-The urine derivatives used were continental orthotopic small intestinal derivation according to Hautmann, and urethral ileocutaneous derivation according to Bricker and uretero-cutaneous stoma (incontinent forms).
-Operation Mainz Pouch II (rectosigmoid diversions) was performed on two patients.
-The indication for surgery was determined based on the oncology patient's physical condition, biopsy results after the resection of bladder tumors performed transurethrally in previous surgery, and also on the willingness of the patient for the orthotopic pouch.
-Contraindications to Hautman derivation were: older age (80 years and older), neurological complications that prevent frequent urination according to instructions, or possible postoperative self-catheterization needs, further patients with renal failure (patients with renal clearance below 60 ml/minute), or other severe metabolic disorders, with chronic intestinal disease, or after abdominal and/or pelvic radiotherapy.
+Female patients underwent anterior pelvic exenteration, including regional extended lymphadenectomy, aiming for a complete oncological local eradication of the disease.

+The urine derivatives used were continental orthotopic small intestinal derivation according to Hautmann, and urethral ileo-cutaneous derivation according to Bricker and uretero-cutaneous stoma (incontinent forms).
+Mainz Pouch II (rectosigmoid diversions) was performed on two patients.
+The indication for surgery was determined based on the patient's physical condition, biopsy results after resection of bladder tumors performed transurethrally in previous surgery, and also on the willingness of the patient for the orthotopic pouch.
+Contraindications to Hautman derivation were: older age (80 years and older); neurological complications that prevents frequent urination according to instructions or possible postoperative self-catheterization needs; patients with renal failure (patients with renal clearance below 60 ml/minute) or other severe metabolic disorders; those with chronic intestinal disease; or any patient that underwent abdominal and/or pelvic radiotherapy.

-In both patients' groups, standard demographically, analytically, and clinically relevant parameters were analyzed: age, gender, concomitant chronic diseases such as diabetes mellitus, arterial hypertension, renal failure, chronic obstructive pulmonary disease (COPD), the existence of hydronephrosis, vascular heart disease, stage of tumor disease, length of preoperative hospital stay, duration of surgery and type of surgery.
-During the treatment, the following parameters were monitored: the C-reactive protein values (CRP) and the leukocytes blood count (L) on the 1st, 2nd, and 3rd postoperative day, the onset of the first postoperative urinary tract infection, the onset of the second postoperative urinary tract infection, postoperative infection of the surgical site, hospitalacquired pneumonia, systemic infection, length of hospital treatment in the intensive care unit (ICU), the total length of postoperative treatment and colonization with multidrug-resistant organisms (MRO) at the end of hospital treatment.
+In both patient groups, standard demographic, analytical, and clinically relevant parameters were analyzed: age; gender; concomitant chronic diseases, such as diabetes mellitus, arterial hypertension, renal failure, chronic obstructive pulmonary disease (COPD), the existence of hydronephrosis, vascular heart disease; stage of tumor disease; length of preoperative hospital stay, duration of surgery; and type of surgery.
+During the treatment, the following parameters were monitored: the C-reactive protein values (CRP) and the leukocytes blood count (L) on the first, second, and third postoperative day, the onset of the first postoperative UTI, the onset of the second postoperative UTI, postoperative infection of the surgical site, hospital-acquired pneumonia (HAP, systemic infection, length of hospital treatment in the intensive care unit (ICU), the total length of postoperative treatment, and colonization with multidrug-resistant organisms (MRO) at the end of hospital treatment.
 Superficial, deep, and organ surgical site infection (SSI) were counted as one entity.